Lincolnshire Safeguarding Board

 All staff who work on our site and work with our students are vetted via the DBS checks and through the normal processes required by OFSTED and the by the Department for Education.
 We maintain all of these records in a single central database that is checked regularly by our Designated Safeguarding Lead and by our Governors as part of their site visits.

-Access to our site is via reception only and all visitors should report here and be signed in: all other entrances are controlled by a key card.
+Access to our site is via reception only and all visitors should report here and be signed in: all other entrances are controlled by a key card and monitored by CCTV via reception and site staff.

 Safety in our curriculum.